This guide describes the recommended way to install Graylog on RHEL/CentOS 7, 8, and 9. All links and packages are present at the time of writing.

 sudo systemctl --type=service --state=active | grep graylog

-The final step is to ingest messages into your Graylog and extract the messages with extractors or use the Pipelines to work with the messages.
+Now you can ingest messages into your Graylog instance and extract the messages with extractors or use pipelines to work with the messages.

 SELinux Information